by-jp/www.byjp.me/content/photos/instagram/qrq4da3joj3pxmjnehwafb6uya/index.md

 - imported
 - from-instagram
 ---
 1kg of mango - picked from trees we can see - 50 rupees = 70p.
-Win\!
+Win!